 - 1. Shareholders, their duly appointed representatives or proxies are entitled to attend, speak and vote at the AGM.
 A shareholder can appoint the Chairman of the meeting or anyone else as their proxy and their proxy need not be a member of the Company.
 A shareholder may appoint more than one proxy, provided that each proxy is appointed to exercise the rights attached to different ordinary shares.
 To appoint more than one proxy, the proxy form should be photocopied and completed for each proxy holder.
 The proxy holder's name should be written on the proxy form together with the number of shares in relation to which the proxy is authorised to act.
 The box on the proxy form must also be ticked to indicate that the proxy instruction is one of multiple instructions being given.
-All proxy forms must be signed and, to be effective, must be lodged at the registered office of the company not later than 48 hours before the time of the meeting or any adjourned meeting. - 2.
-The return of a completed proxy form will not prevent a shareholder attending the AGM and voting in person if they wish to do so. - 3.
-In accordance with Regulation 41 of the Uncertificated Securities Regulations 2001, only those members entered on the Company's register of members at close of business on 10 March 2021 or, of the meeting is adjourned, shareholders entered on the Company's register of members at close of business on the day two days before the date of any adjournment shall be entitled to attend and vote at the AGM.
+All proxy forms must be signed and, to be effective, must be lodged at the registered office of the company, or emailed to info@gledhowinvestments.com, not later than 48 hours before the time of the meeting or any adjourned meeting. - 2.
+In light of the current Covid-19 government guidelines, shareholders will not be permitted to attend the AGM and are encouraged to appoint the Chairman of the meeting as their proxy, with voting instructions. - 3.
+In accordance with Regulation 41 of the Uncertificated Securities Regulations 2001, only those members entered on the Company's register of members at close of business on 23 March 2022 or, of the meeting is adjourned, shareholders entered on the Company's register of members at close of business on the day two days before the date of any adjournment shall be entitled to attend and vote at the AGM.